xoofx/UnityNuGet/readme.md

 This project implements a simplified compatible NPM server in C# using ASP.NET Core and converts NuGet packages to Unity packages before serving them.

-Every 10 minutes, packages are updated from NuGet so that if a new version is published, from the curated list of NuGet packages, it will be available through this service.
+At a threshold defined by `UpdateInterval` (10 minutes by default), packages are updated from NuGet so that if a new version is published, from the curated list of NuGet packages, it will be available through this service.

 Once converted, these packages are cached on the disk on the server.